ffloyd/heavy_control/README.md

 HeavyControl: Require of load '/vagrant/app/models/organization' with const_path 'Organization'
 ```

+You may also turn off previously enabled debugging using `debug false`.

 ### Ignore subfolders

 Rails automatically adds all folders under `/app` into autoloading paths.
 When you use constant (class, module) first time autoloading will search for file